docjyJ/aio-local-ai-vulkan/README.md

 From the web interface of Local AI, you can download and manage models.
 By default, no models are installed, so you need to download them manually.
 See [Recommended models](#recommended-models) below.

 After downloading the models, you neet to configure the Local AI server in Nextcloud.
 Go to `https://$NC_DOMAIN/settings/admin/ai` and set the Local AI server URL to `http://localhost:8080`.
 This is the default URL for the Local AI server in this container.
+You can configure the models you want to use in the Nextcloud Assistant settings.

 #### Recommended models